Nigerian Humanitarian Awards and Magazine: Second edition (2023)

 The 2023 edition was held in Abuja and had the presence of Governor Mohammed Bago of Niger State who got an award for Supportive Humanitarian Governor Of The Year, Fatima Akilu (Neem Foundation) got awarded as Outstanding Humanitarian on Community Support and Empowerment, Engr.
 Sagir Ibrahim Koki, Vice Chairman, House Committee on Petroleum Resources (Midstream) who got an award for Outstanding Humanitarian on Community Support Empowerment and also Dr Gideon Osi, Chairman/CEO of Gosima Group and founder of Gideon and Joy life and leadership Foundation was awarded Humanitarian of the Year.

 Third edition (2024)

 The 2024 edition was held at Merit House, Maitama in August, 2024.
 Some notable individuals that were honoured at the event are these three first ladies Dr. Zulaihat Dikko Radda of Katsina State, Hajiya Huriyya Dauda Lawal of Zamfara State, and Dr. Nafisa Nasir Idris of Kebbi State.
 The 2024 edition also had the presence of the Nigerian Minister of Art and Culture, Hannatu Musawa amongst others.

+Winners

+2023 Winners

+Below is the list of winners in 2023 edition.